The war on terror was supposed to be about making our country safer. As a Muslim American, I don’t feel safer at all.

 Proposals like the Alliance for Prosperity Plan and the Trans-Pacific Partnership will only accelerate a race to the bottom for families in the Northern triangle of Latin America, Manuel Perez-Rocha said at the AFL-CIO conference on U.S. trade policy.

-FPIF Co-director Emira Woods gives keynote address at conference on Health and Human Security.
+FPIF Co-director Emira Woods gives keynote address at 22nd Annual California State Africa/ Diaspora Conference on Health and Human Security.

 “We can make cuts to the military budget without compromising our national security.
 The Unified Security Budget shows how to cut Pentagon spending to the levels required by sequestration, but still invest in programs that strengthen national security.” – Miriam Pemberton, Institute for Policy Studies

 Fact Sheet: “Rebalancing our National Security: The Benefits of Implementing a Unified Security Budget”